CarbonBasedDudeform/versioning-experiment/README.md

 # versioning-experiment
- a short program using namespaces and adl for versioning in C++
+ a short program using namespaces or objects for versioning in C++

+ conclusion:
+  objects suck, namespaces are nicer